forestgrape/coronavirus/index.md

 <!-- 5.12.21: As RNA vaccines turned out they don't tame SARS-CoV-2, from a coronavirus perspective alone one should stop mass vaccination.-->

-- 11.1.

-- 7.1.22: Some updates e.g. [Individual Transmission and Susceptibility](5_epidemiological/individual_susceptibility_and_transmission.md): Added evidence for the hypothesis that the average viral and the positivity rate are correlated (already online since 27.12.21).
-  - [Omicron Chapter](2_biological/omicron.md): Summary updated: 1) Omicron infects the lungs less.
+- 7.-11.1.22: Rolling updates of the [Omicron Chapter](2_biological/omicron.md): Summary updated: 1) Omicron infects the lungs less.
 In agreement, in vitro experiments show that lung cells are less susceptible to Omicron - likely since Omicron enters cells mainly via the endosomal cathepsin primed pathway and not through the TMPRSS2 primed cell surface pathway.
 2) A few month after vaccination the efficacy against infection can turn negative (once infected, the vaccine induced immunity still protects against severe disease).
 Both observations provide evidence for immune cell infection.
+3) ABs inducing phagocytosis decay slower than ABs inducing other functions such as cytotoxicity after natural infection (possibly too after vaccination).

+- 1.1. - 11.1.
+Clarifications and formulations across the page.

+- 7.1.(announced here) [Individual Transmission and Susceptibility](5_epidemiological/individual_susceptibility_and_transmission.md): Added evidence for the hypothesis that the average viral and the positivity rate are correlated. // online since 27.12.21

 - > 20-22/27.12.
 Sorry.
 Without the peace of mind for careful considerations and concise, factual and tactful formulations, the page was rushed out to a wider audience.
 For example, some statements regarding the safety of vaccines were much to dramatic (and partly still are) - quite a few of these were formulated in a different situation.
 Corrections in work.
 To keep in mind, the focus of this page is on (corona)viruses what they do, how they transmit and how to handle them.
 Mistakes of any form [are likely to] happen regularly on this page.